animeshpaul91/Robustness-of-CNN-s/README.md

 # Robustness-of-CNN-s
-Measure the degree of Robustness of CNN's by generation of Adversarial Examples.
+Towards Evaluating the degree of Robustness of CNN's by generation of Adversarial Examples.

 Title of project​ : Measuring the degree of Robustness of Convolutional Neural Networks in classifying images.